shane031/klipper-for-cnc/README.md

 - Run tests!
 Only basic functionality has been covered.
 - Limit checks for ABC axes not implemented.
 - "Extra" steppers not tested (i.e. `stepper_a1`, etc.)

+Perhaps it would have been better/simpler to use multiple extruder axes instead.

 ----